SeleniumHQ/docker-selenium/README.md

 ___

-## Install certificates for Chromium based browsers
+## Install certificates for Chromium-based browsers

-If you need to install custom certificates, CA, intermediate CA, client certificates (for example enterprise internal CA) you can use the different utils come from libnss3-tools.
+If you need to install custom certificates, CA, intermediate CA, or client certificates (for example enterprise internal CA) you can use the different utils that come from libnss3-tools.
-Chromium based browser uses nssdb as certificate store.
+The chromium-based browser uses nssdb as a certificate store.
-Create new nssdb:
+Create a new nssdb:
 ```bash
 certutil -d sql:$HOME/.pki/nssdb -N
 ```